mzuther/Squeezer/README.markdown

 ### Squeezer crashes when the plug-in is loaded/opened

-Squeezer comes with a folder called `squeezer`.
+1. Squeezer comes with a folder called `squeezer`.
 This folder must be located in the same folder as the plug-in, so please copy it along and try again!

+2. Squeezer requires a processor which supports the SSE2 instruction set (if you run at Windows 8 and above, it does).
+On Windows, you might also have to install the [Visual C++ Redistributable for Visual Studio 2017][VC++ Redist].

 ### Some hosts (FL Studio, Bitwig) do not assign VST2 channels correctly